aheissenberger/macos-jxa-bundler/packages/jxabundler/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the bsd-2-clause License.
 See `LICENSE` for more information.

 <!-- CONTACT -->